Your Guide To Cord Blood Banking

 Regardless of whether you choose to donate your child’s cord blood to a public bank or store it at a private facility, these procedures can be expensive.
 Even donations, which are free for eligible mothers, cost public banks thousands of dollars for collection, transportation and storage.

-Here are two important things to remember about cord blood banking costs:
+Here are two important things to know about cord blood banking costs:

-Public banking is free, but using the umbilical cord blood cells in a transplant costs money.
+Public banking is free to the donating family, but using the umbilical cord blood cells in a transplant costs money.
 Since this is a medical procedure, it’s usually covered by health insurance.
-However, cord blood stored in a public bank is available to everyone, so there’s no guarantee the donating family will be able to use the cord blood cells they donated.
-Public cord banking supported by both federal and private funding.
+However, cord blood stored in a public bank is available to everyone, so there’s no guarantee that the donating family will be able to use the cord blood cells they donated.
+Public cord banking is supported by both federal and private funding.

 Private cord blood banking costs money upfront and additional payments are due every year for storage.
 While this is more expensive, only your family has access to the cords blood cells, so you can always use them for medical treatments in the future if necessary.
 According to Forbes Health, On average, parents who go the private cord blood banking route spend between $300 and $2,300 for collection, processing and initial storage, paying additional annual storage fees after that additional storage tissue, such as placental tissue or umbilical cord tissue, can cost even more, adding an additional $800 to $1,300 a year, on average.